tandcsurf/jekyll-now/_posts/2017-10-6-Big-O-in-the-real-world.md

 What about underscore or Lo_Dash?

-These work similarly to the function above, and also result in quadratic time (O(N^2).
+Their solutions work similarly to the function above, and also result in quadratic time (O(N^2).

 Thankfully, we can use a hash table to remove duplicates much more efficiently: